Bug report #4177

 That is not a QGIS bug - it is a problem of individual plugins.
 They should properly implement unload() method that removes all the stuff that plugin creates (menus, buttons on toolbars, ...)
 It would be good to notify plugin authors.

-#5 Updated by Alister Hood about 9 years ago
+#5 Updated by Alister Hood over 10 years ago

 Great, thanks for letting us know.
 Michael Minn informed me he has updated MMQGIS as well.